randsleadershipslack/documents-and-resources/howtorands.md

 **I start with an assumption of positive intent for all involved.** This has worked out well for me over my career.

 **I understand that sometimes we are in wartime and things will get strange.** There is an exception to many of my practices and principles and that is when we are at war.
-Wartime conditions usually involve existential threats to your company.
+Wartime conditions usually involve existential threats to our company.
 During wartime, my usual people, process, and product protocols are secondary to getting out of the war.
 If it is not obvious, I will alert you that I am in this state along with my best guess of when we'll be out of wartime.

 ## Feedback Protocol
 I firmly believe that feedback is at the core of building trust and respect in a team.